Reading time: ~7 minutes

 HAVING AVG(amount) >= 5;

-Result: Lists customers whose average payment is at least 5.
+Result: customers whose average payment is at least 5.

-You can combine multiple conditions in the HAVING clause using AND/OR.
+You can combine conditions using AND and OR:

-SELECT staff_id, COUNT(*) AS payments_count, SUM(amount) AS total_paid
+SELECT staff_id, COUNT(*) AS cnt, SUM(amount) AS total

 FROM payment